armory/docs/content/en/armory-enterprise/installation/armory-operator/op-quickstart.md

 {{% include "armory-operator/k8s-reqs.md" %}}

+Depending on your Kubernetes version you may need to adjust the following instructions to use a support Operator version.
+The following table outlines the supported combinations of Kubernetes, Operator, and Armory Enterprise.

+{{< include "armory-operator/operator-compat-matrix.md" >}}

 ## Operator installation options

 The Operator has `basic` and `cluster` installation modes.
 The option you use depends on which namespace you want to deploy Armory Enterprise or Spinnaker to.